lovasoa/dezoomify-extension/README.md

 ![Tests](https://github.com/lovasoa/dezoomify-extension/workflows/Tests/badge.svg)

 ## What does it do ?
 This project is a browser extension for detecting zoomable images in web pages and downloading them with [dezoomify](https://github.com/lovasoa/dezoomify).
+It works with many different websites from museums, art galleries, libraries, and many other sources.

 ## How to use
 1. Install the extension,